romkatv/zsh-bench/README.md

 This requires `docker`.
 Names of predefined zsh configs are directories under [configs](https://github.com/romkatv/zsh-bench/tree/master/configs).

-With `--isolation user` benchmarking is done as user `zsh-bench-user` on the host.
+With `--isolation user` benchmarking is done as user `zsh-bench` on the host.

 ## How it works